A 7-Day Spring Adventure in Japan

 • Arashiyama Bamboo Forest

-A day trip to Fushimi Inari Taisha and Nara — Nara's giant Buddha and friendly deer are unforgettable.
+We took a day trip to Fushimi Inari Taisha and Nara.
+Nara’s giant Buddha and its friendly deer are truly unforgettable.

 Osaka: Wrapping It Up with a Castle

-On our last day, we headed to Osaka, where we had time to visit Osaka Castle before catching our flight home from Kansai Airport (about an hour from Osaka Station).
+On our last day, we headed to Osaka, squeezing in a visit to Osaka Castle before catching our flight home from Kansai Airport (about an hour from Osaka Station).

 Tips for Travelers